-Falling is the dreamer’s mind’s metaphorical way of alerting her to a scenario in her waking life when she feels out of control or where things are truly heading downhill.
+Falling is the dreamer’s mind’s metaphorical way of alerting you to a scenario in your waking life when you feels out of control or where things are truly heading downhill.

 Understanding the meaning of a falling dream in your waking life is crucial, just like any other dream symbol.
 Consider the numerous areas of your life where you may be feeling overwhelmed or vulnerable, such as your job, relationships, finances, or even your physical well-being.
 With that knowledge, you should be able to better deal with your concerns or worries and reclaim your sense of control.

-If a dream about falling makes you feel vulnerable and afraid, remember that the purpose is to work with those dreams in your waking state to deal with the worries you have about the scenario so you can regain your balance.
+If a dream about falling makes you feel vulnerable and afraid, remember to work with those dreams in your waking state to deal with the worries you have about the scenario so you can regain your balance.